Dr. med. Bernhard Rinderknecht *

-What is less therapeutic, is the question, whether I should eat a piece of cake before going to bed.
-I am certainly hungry enough – or is it just a fancy?
-Or am I simply tired after hard training or stress at work?
-Anyway, an inner conversation is taking place, all about feelings.
+What will mke me happier, is the question I ask when considering whether I should eat a piece of cake before going to bed or not.
+I am certainly hungry enough – or is it just a treat?
+Am I simply tired after hard training or stress at work?
+Anyway, an inner conversation is taking place, all about my feelings.
 These feelings are manifold: Anticipation of the pleasure of the first bite through the thick icing clashes with questions like Am I really hungry?
 Will I be more content after I have eaten the cake or rather if I don’t eat it?
 Everyone know these feelings – especially athletes, because weight in your sporting instrument on on your body is significant.

 Well, I didn’t buy the titanium bolts but this was perhaps while for me the 5 grammes are not so relevant.
 From 2003 to 2006, I lost 50kg body weight.
 That is 10,000 x 5 grammes.
 And on the way from 133kg colossus, to 83kg ironman, and afterwards, where I have managed to keep the weight stable, I gained so much knowledge, insight and experience, that although a saving of 5 grammes on my racing bike would be nice, there are things which are more important for my campaign against overweight.